basanisruthi/Sample-SQL-solutions/README.md

 # Sample-SQL-solutions
-These are The file of some complex sql question which I have written as a part of assignment for two different companies
+These are some complex sql questions which I have written as a part of assignment for two different companies and sucefully cleared the assigment round.